payalnpatel/Microsoft-Azure/AZ900/Study-Guide.md

 ### Describe Monitoring Tools in Azure
 - 3 Primary Azure Monitoring Offerings, each of which is aimed at a specific audience and use case and provides a diverse set of tools, services, programmatic APIs, and more.
-  -  <b>Azure Advisor:</b> evaulates your Azure resources and makes recommendations to help improve reliability, security, and performanc,e achieve operational excellence, and reduce costs.
+  -  <b>Azure Advisor:</b> evaulates your Azure resources and makes recommendations to help improve reliability, security, and performance, achieve operational excellence, and reduce costs.
 Designed to help save you time on cloud optimization.
 The recommendation service includes suggested actions you can take right away, postpone, or dismiss.
       - Recommendations are divided into 5 categories: Reliability, Security, Performance, Cost, Operational Excellence
       - Used to optimize cost
   - <b>Azure Monitor:</b> a platform for collecting, analyzing, visualizing, and potentially taking action based on the metric and logging data from your entire Azure and on-prem environment.